-The Company's website forms a key part of its communications platform to security holders and the broader investment community and contains information about the Company's, Directors and management and corporate governance practices, policies and charters.
-Current and past ASX announcements, presentations and reports will be available for review on the Company's website prior to admission to the Official List of ASX.
-These announcements, presentations and reports will be posted on the Company's website shortly after they have been released to the market.
+The Company's website forms a key part of its communications platform to security holders and the broader investment community and contains information about the Company, its Directors and management and corporate governance practices, policies and charters.
+ASX announcements, presentations and reports are posted on the Company's website shortly after they have been released to the market.